Cuicatecs

 The Cuicatecs are an Indigenous people of Mexico.
 The Cuicatecs traditionally speak the Cuicatec language and are closely related to the Mixtecs.
-Alongside the Trique and Mixtecan, the Cuicatecs form one branch of the Otomanguean language family.
+Alongside the Trique and Mixtec, the Cuicatecs form one branch of the Otomanguean language family.

 They inhabit two towns in the state of Oaxaca: Teutila and Tepeuxila.
 According to the 2012 census, they number around 12,785, of whom an estimated 65% are speakers of the language.
 The name Cuicatec is a Nahuatl exonym, from /nah/ 'song' /[ˈteka]/ 'inhabitant of place of'.